STEM

 Our Outcome

 From September 2019 through March 2020, 650 youth across our organization participated in STEM programming.
-In March 2020, we temporarily ceased in person operation at our Clubs, but launched our DEFY Club virtual programming on April 20th.
-Overall, DEFY Club has impacted more than 500 youth with 307 attending online sessions regularly.
+In March 2020, we temporarily ceased in-person operation at our Clubs, but launched our DEFY Club virtual programming on April 20th.
+Overall, DEFY Club has impacted more than 500 youth, with 307 attending online sessions regularly.
 Our virtual DEFY programming centered around a daily STEM topic.
-As a result with the introduction of virtual programming during the COVID-19 crisis, we have increased participants’ weekly engagement time in STEM activities from 1.5 hours to 3.75 hours.
+As a result of the introduction of virtual programming during the COVID-19 crisis, we have increased participants’ weekly engagement time in STEM activities from 1.5 hours to 3.75 hours.

-• In the second marking period, youth received an average science grade of 3.61.
+• In the second marking period, the youth received an average science grade of 3.61.

-• In the second marking period, youth received an average math grade of 2.71.
+• In the second marking period, the youth received an average math grade of 2.71.

 • Participants took CBM math assessments in October and January, during this time frame, participants’ math scores showed a 3% growth rate.

-With our return to in person instruction at our access centers, combined with our DEFY programming, we continue to see our youth's STEM engagement increase.
+With our return to in-person instruction at our access centers, combined with our DEFY programming, we continue to see an engagement increase in our STEM programs for kids!

 STEM Supporters